drdv/drdv.github.io/src/publications.md

 ## 2015

-???
-"Autonomous transport vehicles: where we are and what is missing"
+??? info "Autonomous transport vehicles: where we are and what is missing"

     [paper](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7059356)